 For starters, electric co-ops are owned by those they serve.
 That’s why those who receive electric service from us are called members, not customers.
 Without members, there would be no Runestone Electric Association.

 Members maintain democratic control of our co-op, which means they elect fellow members to represent them on the board of directors in the spring at our annual meeting.
-As a bonus, co-op members receive special benefits through programs like our Co-op Connections Card, and Energy Management Programs.
+As a bonus, co-op members receive special benefits like Energy Management Programs.
 When possible, margins (“dividends”) are returned to our members in the form of capital credit checks.

 One principle that sets us apart from other businesses is our concern for community.
 As a cooperative, we have a special responsibility to support the areas in which our members live and work.
 From sponsoring local food shelves to supporting new jobs and industry through our economic development efforts, we stand as a driving force in our communities.

 Of course, co-ops span all industries, including credit unions, dairy operations, health care, housing, and much more.
 There are more than 29,000 co-ops across the nation and not all are small or rural.
 Just look at nationally known co-ops like Sunkist, Ace Hardware, and Land O’ Lakes.